AhmedAlhisan/Dig-invoice/README.md

 Werkzeug==3.0.1
 wrapt==1.14.1
 yarl==1.9.3 )
-- alsow you have to install both Tessract Ocr & Poppler in your windows.
+- alsow you have to install both Tessract Ocr & Poppler in your windows and you should add both of theme in your enviroment variable .

 ### Executing program